Rakesh01999/CHEFS-TABLE/README.md

 Live-Link: [Chefs-Table](https://react-spa-assignment-7.netlify.app/)

 Overview:
+The CHEFS Table project aims to create a comprehensive and interactive platform for cooking enthusiasts.
+The website is designed to provide users with a seamless and engaging experience in discovering, learning, and mastering various culinary skills.
+It caters to both novice and experienced cooks, offering a range of features that enhance the cooking journey.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.